EGI-Federation/repository-template/.github/CONTRIBUTING.md

 You should submit your patch as a git branch named after the Github issue, such as `#3`\.
-This is called a _topic branch_ and allows users to associate a branch of code with the ticket.
+This is called a _topic branch_ and allows users to associate a branch of code with the issue.

-It is a best practice to have your commit message have a _summary line_ that includes the ticket number, followed by an empty line and then a brief description of the commit.
+It is a best practice to have your commit message have a _summary line_ that includes the issue number, followed by an empty line and then a brief description of the commit.
 This also helps other contributors understand the purpose of changes to the code.